Q: What’s a solar renewable energy certificate (SREC)?

 On a quarterly basis, we gather your energy production data and enter it into PJM-EIS GATS.
 At the end of the month, the PJM-EIS GATS system generates serial number for each of your SRECs.
 Any energy over 1000 kWh gets carried over to the next period.

-As you SREC aggregator and broker, we take your SRECs along with thousands of others and put them up for bid to other aggregators and energy companies.
+As you SREC aggregator and broker, we take your SRECs along with hundreds or thousands of others and put them up for bid to other aggregators and energy companies.
 We agree on a settlement price and send you a check after the transaction is completed.

 The settlement price is based on a number of things.
 The primary driver is the renewable portfolio standard (RPS) detailed below.
 Under the RPS, energy companies were basically given three choices: build their own solar, pay a fine (called the Solar Alternative Compliance Payment), or purchase an SREC.